Cross-plot

-A cross-plot is a scatter plot used primarily in Earth science and social science to describe a specialized chart that compares multiple measurements made at a single time or location along two or more axes.
+A cross-plot, also called crossplot or cross plot, is a type of plot used in Earth science to describe relationships for two or more variables.
+Most plots referred to as cross-plots are scatter plots, but combinations of different charts and diagrams can be common (e.g. histograms).
 The axes of the plot are commonly linear, but may also be logarithmic.

 Cross-plots are used to interpret geophysical (e.g., amplitude versus offset analysis), geochemical, and hydrologic data.